uikram/End-to-End-Lightweight-Holographic-Reconstruction-and-Quantitative-Cell-Analysis/docs/documentation.md

 ## 10a.
 Figures

 `scripts/make_figures.py` builds the figure set.
 Every figure answers a question the paper has to answer; none restates a table.
-Nine of the twelve are built from files earlier steps already wrote, so they regenerate in seconds; figures 1 and 9 need a forward pass and are skipped automatically when no checkpoint exists.
+Most are built from files earlier steps already wrote, so they regenerate in seconds; figures 1 and 9 need a forward pass and are skipped automatically when no checkpoint exists.

+**Twenty figures are registered and eighteen build on the current study.**
+Figure 7 needs the v1 ablation result set and figure 11 needs the condition head, which is disabled — both skip with their reason printed rather than failing.

 ```
 python scripts/make_figures.py --config config/base.yaml          # all